 “The drivers want to underline very clearly that they would love Pirelli to produce a tire which goes faster around corners as well as being safe,” Wurz said.
 “That’s what we want and, according to the fan survey we did last year, what all the fans expect.”

-However, it might be argued that the drivers’ pushes for better safety as well as much higher cornering speeds are contradictory.
+However, you might argue that the drivers’ pushes for better safety and much higher cornering speeds are contradictory.

-Motor racing’s governing body has been looking at various solutions to help improve drivers’ head protection, with calls for action having increased in the wake of Justin Wilson’s fatal IndyCar accident at Pocono in August of 2015.
-One of the key considerations has been to find a way of protecting drivers without it having a negative impact on visibility or extraction by safety personnel – which were factors in the FIA believing a fighter-jet style canopy is not the right solution.
-An idea of a forward-rollhoop structure also posed similar problems, with a GP2 test at Magny-Cours conducted by Davide Valsecchi reported to be ‘not pleasing’.
+Motor racing’s governing body has been looking at various solutions to help improve drivers’ head protection.
+Calls for action increased in the wake of Justin Wilson’s fatal IndyCar accident at Pocono in August of 2015.
+One of the key considerations has been to protect drivers without it hurting visibility or extraction by safety personnel – which were factors in the FIA believing a fighter-jet style canopy is not the right solution.
+An idea of a forward-roll hoop structure also posed similar problems, with a GP2 test at Magny-Cours conducted by Davide Valsecchi reported being ‘not pleasing.’

-As of this year, the FIA has settled on three possible ideas – a smaller version of the forward-rollhoop design, the halo concept that has been worked on by Mercedes, and a new centerline roll hoop idea, which features three long strips of material that run from the front of the cockpit to the rollhoop.
+As of this year, the FIA has settled on three possible ideas.
+The first is a smaller version of the forward-roll hoop design.
+The second is the halo concept that Mercedes has worked on in recent years.
+Lastly, a new centerline roll hoop idea features three long strips of material that run from the front of the cockpit to the roll hoop.

 The FIA’s safety director Laurent Mekies said: “We are trying to find concepts that can do the job – and we will find a way that can deal with the other matters [of visibility and extraction].
 We are scanning quite a broad range of solutions.”

-With testing of the closed cockpit ideas ongoing, Mekies said that introduction of any design change in F1 would be unlikely before 2017 at the earliest.
+With ongoing testing of the closed cockpit ideas, Mekies said that introducing any design change in F1 would be unlikely before 2017 at the earliest.

-The FIA also revealed that it has begun track testing at F1 races of the new high-speed cameras that will be mandatory next year for improving accident research into how the driver’s helmet moves in the cockpit environment during a crash.
-Daniil Kvyat and Fernando Alonso tested prototype devices, fitted in front of their cockpits looking backwards at their helmets, during a practice run late last year.
+The FIA also revealed that it has already begun track testing at F1 races of the new high-speed cameras that will be mandatory next year for improving accident research into how the driver’s helmet moves in the cockpit environment during a crash.
+During a practice run late last year, Daniil Kvyat and Fernando Alonso tested prototype devices fitted in front of their cockpits, looking backward at their helmets.

 So what will Formula One Racing be like in a year?
 It remains to be seen and we will keep you posted for further developments!